CONTACT US

 Buying before auction

 A pre-auction offer can be made to the vendor.
-For your offer to be taken seriously, it must be unconditional and appealing to the vender.
+For your offer to be taken seriously, it must be unconditional and appealing to the vendor.
+Often this will result in the auction date being brought forward and your offer then sets the reserve.

 Reserve